There are many different reasons that people take up umpiring, and for many, it becomes a lifelong passion.

 The VAFAUA and VAFA work closely to provide an excellent environment for umpires to enjoy their sport - be it as a weekend hobby, or with aspirations of umpiring in the AFL.
 The VAFA appreciates the important role umpires play in the game of football, and have put in place many initiatives to ensure that umpires are treated with respect.
 The VAFA maintains a zero tolerance policy towards umpire abuse, and has a no alcohol policy at games.
 The work of the VAFA has created an environment where umpires are treated well, and are welcomed by clubs, including to after-match functions.

 The VAFA/VAFAUA provide high quality skills and fitness training according to the level and aspirations of the umpire concerned.
-Training and coaching sessions are conducted on Tuesday and Thursday nights throughout the season (Monday/Wednesday in pre-season) at the home rooms at Elsternwick Park, Glen Huntly Road, Elsternwick, with additional venues in Melbourne's West.
+Training and coaching sessions are conducted on Monday and Wednesday nights at the home rooms at Elsternwick Park, Glen Huntly Road, Elsternwick, with additional venues in Melbourne's West.

 The VAFAUA consists of umpires from a variety of cultural backgrounds, and we are proud to have female umpires in all three disciplines in the highest grades.
 Umpires range from 13 to 80+, and past players are keenly encouraged to give umpiring a go!
-From 2017, we will also be officiating matches in the inaugural VAFA Women's competition.
+In season 2017 we commenced officiating matches in the VAFA Women's competition, and this competition is continuing to grow.

 The community aspect of umpiring is of paramount importance to the VAFAUA, and the association runs social events throughout the year.
 We also give back to the community, with umpires volunteering their time to officiate FIDA/National Inclusion Carnival matches.
 FIDA is a volunteer organisation bringing football to those with an intellectual disability.
 We also conduct an annual blood drive.